 The European Travel Information and Authorization System is based on the U.S. Electronic System for Travel Authorization (ESTA).
 The system aims to collect information on visa-free tourists to the European Union and ensure that people who pose a security risk are identified before traveling to the Schengen Area.

-As I previously mentioned, 26 countries are under the Schengen agreement.
+There are 26 countries are under the Schengen agreement.
 Therefore, if you are traveling to any of these countries, you don't need to apply for a Schengen Visa.
 These countries are Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 You must apply for a visa to travel to Croatia, Ireland, Romania, Ukraine, the United Kingdom, and Turkey as they are not part of the Schengen Area.

-As mentioned earlier, U.S. citizens can stay in the Schengen area for up to 90 days within a period of 180 days.
+U.S. citizens can stay in the Schengen area for up to 90 days within a period of 180 days.
 If you are confused, check out the Schengen 90/180-day rule.